Bachelor of Arts, Bachelor of Applied Arts, Bachelor of Science

-- Lymburner, Jocelyn – mentoring; teaching and scholarship; mental health; emotional regulation; service learning; happiness and well being.
+- Lymburner, Jocelyn – resiliency; mentoring; teaching and scholarship; mental health; emotional regulation; service learning; happiness and well being.

 - MacLean, Carla – eyewitness memory and investigator decision making in forensic and industrial situations

 - Orban, Levente – visual perception, comparative psychology and artificial neural networks

 - Pedersen, Cory – human sexuality & gender studies; developmental psychopathology; child and adolescent social-cognitive development

 - Podrouzek, Wayne – cognitive; memory; perception; consciousness

 - Tweed, Roger – positive psychology; violence; cultural psychology; learning strategies